 Install at least one (1) foot away from fluorescent lights, electronic noise may cause nuisance alarms.
 Do not place in direct sunlight and keep out of insect infested areas.
 Extreme temperatures will effect the sensitivity of the Smoke/CO Alarm.
 Do not install in areas where the temperature is colder than 40° Fahrenheit (4.4° Celsius) or hotter than 100° Fahrenheit (37.8° Celsius), such as garages and unfinished attics.
-Do not install in areas where the relative humidity (RH) is below 10%, or above 95%, non-condensing.
+Do not install in areas where the relative humidity (RH) is above 85%.
 Place away from doors and windows that open to the outside.